-On 18 September 2011 the Law On Compulsory Insurance (the "Compulsory Insurance Law") was adopted by the Milli Majlis of the Azerbaijan Republic.
+On 18 September 2011, the Law "On Compulsory Insurance" (the Compulsory Insurance Law) was adopted by the Milli Majlis of the Republic of Azerbaijan.
 The Compulsory Insurance Law sets forth the general principles of four compulsory types of insurance - (i) compulsory insurance of immovable property, (ii) compulsory insurance of civil liability in connection with the use of immovable property, (iii) compulsory civil liability insurance of owners of motor vehicles and (iv) passengers' personal accident insurance.
 The Compulsory Insurance Law is said to be aimed at protecting the property interests of individuals and legal entities by ensuring that the losses they suffer are compensated, while it expressly excludes the loss of profit.